syedsimanta03/JavaScript-nodejs-design-pattern-learning/README.md

 ## Classes

 JavaScript has quite an uncommon way to implement inheritance: prototypical inheritance.
-[Prototypal inheritance](https://flaviocopes.com/javascript-prototypal-inheritance/), while in my opinion great, is unlike most other popular programming language’s implementation of inheritance, which is class-based.
+While in my opinion great, is unlike most other popular programming language’s implementation of inheritance, which is class-based.

 People coming from Java or Python or other languages had a hard time understanding the intricacies of prototypal inheritance, so the ECMAScript committee decided to sprinkle syntactic sugar on top of prototypical inheritance so that it resembles how class-based inheritance works in other popular implementations.